asarwar89/ToDo-App/README.md

 # Considerations
 * Tested on latest browser only.
-May not be compitable with old browsers.
+May not be compatible with old browsers.

 * Tasks are ordered by active and complete.
 Then by priority high to low.

 * Few demo tasks are added to help with testing purposes

-* As theres no backend/database, the app does not store the state.
+* As there's no backend/database, the app does not store the state.
 Hence, on refresh app loses all tasks and starts fresh with demo tasks.

 # Getting Started with Create React App